7ark/CSGO-VMF-Generator/README.md

 ## Pull Requests
 I am open to any pull requests to improve the code base, adding new features, even if its just adding new Entity Templates, Textures, etc.
 This is not a project I plan to support heavily, it is something I update in my spare time to expand and improve.

+## Personal Support
+If you’re interested in supporting me personally, you can follow me on [Twitter](https://twitter.com/The7ark) or [Instagram](https://www.instagram.com/the7ark/).
+If you want to support me financially, I have a [Patreon](https://www.patreon.com/7ark) and a [Ko-fi](https://ko-fi.com/sevenark).